Police search for motive after apparent ‘random’ shooting at Michigan recreation center wounds at least 9 | KRDO

 After the shooting, police traced the weapon found at the scene to a nearby home, where they found a vehicle matching a description of the one that drove away from the scene of the shooting, according to the sheriff.

-The home, within a half mile from the crime scene, was surrounded by officers, SWAT teams and armored vehicles, the sheriff said.

-The suspect was not known to authorities until they did a “quick investigation” and determined who they believed was involved based on evidence from the crime scene.
+The suspect was not known to authorities until they did a “quick investigation” and determined who they believed was involved based on evidence from the scene of the shooting.

 Police had containment on the home within 45 minutes to one hour, according to Bouchard.
 There was “an acknowledgment that we were there and we heard or saw him,” Bouchard said.

-After making attempts to contact the suspect, law enforcement “breached the home and deployed drones to begin an examination of the home,” and located the deceased suspect, Bouchard said during a media conference Saturday night.
+After making attempts to contact the suspect, law enforcement “breached the home and deployed drones to begin an examination of the home,” and located the deceased suspect, Bouchard said.

-Investigators believed there were potentially more weapons in the home but it was unclear if the suspect had access to them, according to Bouchard.
-Authorities said Saturday that they had been working on obtaining a search warrant for the home where the suspect was.

 Police later found a handgun next to the deceased suspect inside the home.
-A drone that flew into the home while police surrounded it also found what appeared to be an “AR-platform” firearm on the kitchen table, Bouchard said Saturday night.
+A drone that flew into the home while police surrounded it also found what appeared to be an “AR-platform” firearm on the kitchen table, Bouchard said.

 “It wouldn’t surprise me – because having that on the kitchen table is not an everyday activity – that there was probably something else, a second chapter, potentially,” Bouchard said.